 Canadian Thanksgiving falls on the second Monday of October.
 It is a Public or statutory holiday, except for the Atlantic provinces, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
 While Monday is the holiday, many families have their big thanksgiving dinner on Sunday.
 That may be to allow a day for this historically filling feast to settle.

 What are some Thanksgiving activities?

-In these unprecedented times, with the global pandemic reshaping everyone’s idea of normal, there are many reasons to be thankful.
-We can be thankful for our health, our family and our friends, for living in a country like Canada whose federal policies have supported businesses, workers and families affected by the pandemic.
+We can be thankful for our health, our family and our friends, for living in a country like Canada which welcomes newcomers from all over the world.
 We can be thankful for belonging to a society where people care for one another and take precautions to keep others safe.
 A country where people’s rights to personal expression, the freedom to love who we love, and to make the life we want, is respected, protected and celebrated, no matter where we’re from.

 What are you thankful for this year?

 We asked a few friends from the Arrive community to share their thoughts on the topic of thankfulness and what it means to them.
 We’re thankful they did and wish you all a Happy Thanksgiving.